 A cross-country move could add 3,500 miles to your car’s odometer.
 The wear and tear that would put on your car would not be worth it.

-When transporting a car a long distance, there are better options.
+When transporting a car a long distance, there are better options than driving.
 Read on to learn about cross-country auto transport.

 Find a Cross-Country Vehicle Transport Service

-When planning how to transport a car, you need to look into the best auto transport companies.
+When planning how to transport a car, look into the best auto transport companies.

-This is the safest option for your car because these companies have the experience and equipment to get your car to your destination unharmed.
+This is the safest option for the car because these companies have the experience and equipment to get any car to the destination unharmed.

 There are various things you’ll need to consider.